Is California an At-Will State?

 The implied covenant of good faith and fair dealing applies only where there is some sort of contract governing your employer’s ability to terminate you.
 (However, that can be an implied contract as discussed above).
 The Covenant of Good Faith and Fair Dealing protects employees because it recognizes that employers cannot terminate an employee in order to avoid their duties, such as terminating you in order to keep you from enjoying benefits to which you would have otherwise been entitled under your employment agreement (like a pension or pay already earned).

 As with most laws, there are many caveats to employment relationships.
 The attorneys at Feldman Browne Olivares are available to answer any further questions you may have about California at-will employment.
 Even in a state with at-will employment, employees are still entitled to rights when their job is terminated.
-Contact us today to learn more.
+Contact us today to speak with an employment law attorney in Los Angeles to learn more.